AdamFrankWhite/React-FAQ-Toggler/ReadMe.md

 # React FAQ Toggler Component

+Simple FAQ component with individual question/answer toggle, with smooth icon rotate on click.

 ## Usage:

 Pass in the props of faqs, containing an array of objects, with the keys of 'question' and 'answer':